El Paso–Juárez: BRT system

 The ViveBus BRT system opened to the public in November 2013 with the first route of 5 planned.
 The project was made a reality with the collaboration of the local municipal government, the private enterprise of Integradora de Transporte de Juarez (INTRA) as well as other city government agencies.
 Studies have shown that the current bus system averages 8 mph while the new system is projected to average 16 mph.
-The BRT system studies conducted by the Instituto Municipal de Investigacion Y Planeacion project a daily ridership of 40,000.
+The BRT system studies conducted by the Instituto Municipal de Investigación y Planeación project a daily ridership of 40,000.

-The first of the 5 routes opened to users in late 2013 and is officially named Presidencia-Tierra Nueva and has 34 stations distributed along the north to south corridor.
+The first of the five routes opened to users in late 2013 and is officially named Presidencia-Tierra Nueva and has 34 stations distributed along the north to south corridor.
 The route starts at Avenida Francisco Villa, follows north to Eje Vial Norte-Sur then veers left at Zaragoza Blvd. and ends at Avenida Independencia and the elevated Carretera Federal 2.